jes/scamp-cpu/doc/LINKING.md

 library functions, and just include this blob instead of re-compiling the libraries every time.

+Turning library code into a static pre-compiled blob was the biggest contributor to reducing compilation time of "Hello, world" from 27 minutes to 2 minutes at 1 MHz.

 ## Creating `lib.o`

 See `sys/make-lib` for the script that creates `lib.o`.
 In short: